SivalenSivalingam/Programming-Principles-Notes/README.md

 # GRASP
 GRASP (General Responsibility Assignment Software Patterns) is a design pattern in object-oriented software development used to assign responsibilities for different modules of code.

+GRASP assigns seven types of roles to classes and objects in order to make for clear delineation of responsibilities.
+These roles are:

+Controlle<br/>
+Information Expert<br/>
+Creator<br/>
+High Cohesion<br/>
+Low Coupling<br/>
+Polymorphism<br/>
+Protected Classes<br/>